arbor-education/sis-sdk-php/README.md

 Rather than handling XML and making HTTP requests in your code, you can simply include the SDK and use getters and setters on models in order to access data from Arbor.
 PHP SDK includes hundreds of models as well as a gateway pattern for querying the API via a query model.

+SDK supports and requires any PSR 18 based HTTP client.
+Make sure to install one prior to using the SDK.

 ## Requirements

-* PHP 7.1 or higher
+* PHP 8.1 or higher
 * [Composer](https://getcomposer.org/download)

 ## Installation